bendqh1/olivero_globalrs/README.md

 Basic starter sub-theme of a Drupal general core theme.

-In Drupal 10 the general core theme is Olivero but this project should probably help to sub-theme any future general core theme.

 ## YAML files and all other files

 In `/themes/globalrs` add the files available in this directory and edit accordingly.